 Packet Loss.
 The Packet Loss value you define represents the chance of losing IP packets while data travels through a network.
 Packets can get lost due to link faults or due to extreme network load.

 Bandwidth.
 The Bandwidth value you define represents the capacity of your network to transfer data.

 When you enable Network Virtualization for a scenario, you choose the monitoring mode—per group or per load generator.
 The graphs show the measurements per group or load generator, based on your selection.

-For information on setting these parameters, see the Network Virtualization for LoadRunner Help (select the relevant version).
+For information on setting these parameters, see the Network Virtualization for LoadRunner Help.